Personal Loan Calculator

 Keep in mind that while a personal loan’s Comparison Rate can provide a general indication of how much it could end up costing you, you’ll likely still want to do a bit more research to determine its value to you.
 Some personal loans come with useful, flexible and value-adding features, while others have nonstandard costs that aren’t included as part of the comparison rate.

-To learn more about any of the suggested personal loans, you can click More Information for further details, such as what purposes the loan can be used for, whether you’ll need to provide a security deposit, and whether any other features are available with the personal loan.
+To learn more about any of the suggested personal loans, you can click the loan’s title for further details, such as what purposes the loan can be used for, whether you’ll need to provide a security deposit, and whether any other features are available with the personal loan.

-If more than one personal loan catches your eye, you can select up to five of them and compare their details side by side, to help you make a more informed decision.
-Alternatively, you can select just the one personal loan and compare it to similar offers from Australia’s big four banks, to see how it stacks up in comparison to the wider market.
+If more than one personal loan catches your eye, you can select up to five of them by clicking Compare and compare their details side by side, to help you make a more informed decision.
+Alternatively, you can select just the one personal loan by clicking Compare and compare it to similar offers from Australia’s big four banks, to see how it stacks up in comparison to the wider market.

 Whenever you’re making a major financial decision, it’s usually worth consulting with a financial adviser who can take your unique circumstances into account.